mattbrailsford/umbraco-fluidity/docs/_pages/02-api-04-collections.md

 #### AddContainerMenuItem&lt;TMenuItemType&gt;() *: FluidityCollectionConfig&lt;TEntityType&gt;*
 {: .signature}

-Adds a menu item of the given type to the collection container right click menu as well as the list view actions menu.
+Adds a menu item of the given type to the collection tree node right click menu as well as the list view actions menu.

 ````csharp
 // Example